So, you’ve got a . Congratulations! But what do you do next?

 - Offer resource materials such as blog content or video tutorials for them to access

-- An in-app product tour
+- An in-app tour or walkthrough

 - Tutorial options alongside different features

-You can get a ton of valuable feedback and, at the same time, help them get more value from your product.
+You can get a ton of valuable feedback and, at the same time, help them get more value from your .

-5. In-App Notifications
+6. In-App Notifications

-6. Data Import
+7. Data Import

 In such cases, customers are required to import their data to be able to connect with other systems.

 It helps to automate the as much as possible – you can autofill information, provide dummy data, or make it the first step towards using the .

 3 of the Best Customer Onboarding Examples